'Society Is Very Ready For This': 'Ghost Kitchens' With No Physical Footprint Grow In Popularity Amid COVID-19 Pandemic

 It also provides more location flexibility.
 As the pandemic began and office occupancy in New York City and elsewhere plunged, people stayed home in Brooklyn, Queens and suburbs rather than heading into Manhattan.

-“That’s where people are now working from and eating out of and near that vicinity, so not dissimilar to that thinking, REEF has sort of positioned a lot of these vessels to look after where those markets exist and been able to drop these vessels throughout America where the population density is currently most robust.”RELATED: Maryland Weather: Wintry Mix In The Forecast For Saturday; Winter Weather Advisory Issued For Parts Of State
+“That’s where people are now working from and eating out of and near that vicinity, so not dissimilar to that thinking, REEF has sort of positioned a lot of these vessels to look after where those markets exist and been able to drop these vessels throughout America where the population density is currently most robust.”RELATED: Officials Urge Marylanders To Stay Off The Roads As Winter Weather Moves Through Region

 One drawback is ghost kitchens can end up relying heavily on third-party delivery platforms like GrubHub and Doordash.